gitlabhq/gitlabhq/PROCESS.md

 the stable branch are:

 * Fixes for [regressions](#regressions) where the affected version `xx.x` in `regression:xx.x` is the current release.
 See [Managing bugs](#managing-bugs) section.
-* Fixes for security issues
+* Fixes for security issues.
-* Fixes or improvements to automated QA scenarios
+* Fixes or improvements to automated QA scenarios.
-* [Essential documentation improvements](https://docs.gitlab.com/ee/development/documentation/workflow.html) for changes in the same release
+* [Documentation improvements](https://docs.gitlab.com/ee/development/documentation/workflow.html) for feature changes made in the same release, though initial docs for these features should have already been merged by the freeze, as required.
-* New or updated translations (as long as they do not touch application code)
+* New or updated translations (as long as they do not touch application code).
-* Changes that are behind a feature flag and have the ~"feature flag" label
+* Changes that are behind a feature flag and have the ~"feature flag" label.

 During the feature freeze all merge requests that are meant to go into the upcoming release should have the correct milestone assigned _and_ the